 Update: 2012 February.
 Ryan Ortiz and Brian Arsenault, of McGill IT, kindly met with me to discuss my experiences and McGill’s strategy.
 There is lots of proprietary software that I love, but when a major buyer like McGill chooses suppliers, I hope it will make “external interfaces” or standards-compliance more of a selection criterion, or requirement, rather than continuing to buttress its status quo.

 So after the meeting, I have to correct bits of bad information, above.
 I can’t apologize for passing on what was told to me by their staff or written on their web site, but some of what’s above is out of date or wrong, and I’ll try to correct it, whether or not it was my own error.
-(I was on the front lines of a university IT help desk in 1995, and had to deal with questions about UNIX, Apple, and Microsoft, and know that it can be tough dealing with questions beyond one’s competence.)
+(I was on the front lines of a university IT help desk in 1995, and had to deal with questions about UNIX, Apple, and Microsoft, and know that it can be tough dealing with questions beyond one’s primary competence.)
 Anyway, from memory from the meeting:

 - Faculty and staff no longer have debilitating quotas on their Exchange boxes… though mail gets shuttled off to some archive when it’s old or you hit a quota.